kanidm/kanidm/kanidm_book/src/oauth2.md

 For an authorisation to proceed, the resource server will request a list of scopes, which are unique to that resource server.
 For example, when a user wishes to login to the admin panel of the resource server, it may request the "admin" scope from kanidm for authorisation.
-But when a user wants to login, it may only request "acces" as a scope from kanidm.
+But when a user wants to login, it may only request "access" as a scope from kanidm.

 As each resource server may have it's own scopes and understanding of these, Kanidm isolates scopes to each resource server connected to Kanidm.
 Kanidm has two methods of granting scopes to accounts (users).